Share this article on:

 “This could lead to legal actions, termination of contracts, reputational damage, stock value drops, and potential closure of your organisation.”

-The group’s ransom note says that Kairos is not politically motivated, and only seeks financial gain.
+The group’s ransom note said Kairos is not politically motivated and only seeks financial gain.

-“The PUBLICATION of THIS DATA will lead to DISASTROUS CONSEQUENCES for your business,” the note reads.
+“The PUBLICATION of THIS DATA will lead to DISASTROUS CONSEQUENCES for your business,” the note said.

 “It can lead to legal actions against you for data breaches.